 During fiscal 1999, Inergy Propane acquired substantially all of the assets of Ernie Lee Oil & LP Gas, LLC (December 1998), Langston Gas & Oil Company, Inc. (May 1999), Castleberry's, Inc. (July 1999) and Bradley Propane, Inc. (September 1999).
 In addition, the Company acquired 100% of the outstanding stock of Wilson Oil Company of Johnston County, Inc. (December 1998) and Rolesville Gas & Oil Company, Inc. (August 1999) through a stock exchange and a purchase agreement.
 These acquired retail companies are involved in the sale and distribution of propane to local customer bases throughout the United States.
 The acquisitions have been accounted for using the purchase method of accounting.
-The acquired companies were purchased in separate transactions for an aggregate purchase price of \$16,427.
+The acquired companies were purchased in separate transactions for an aggregate purchase price of \$19,659 including acquisition costs and \$3,232 in liabilities assumed.
 The consideration utilized in the fiscal 1999 acquisitions consisted of cash payments of \$11,430 funded by the issuance of long-term debt, common and Class A preferred interests issued to certain former owners of these companies totaling \$2,945, and the issuance of noncompete obligations in the amount of \$2,052.
+The preferred interests issued in these acquisitions represent 16.03% of the Company's total preferred members' interest as of September 30, 2000.
 Of the aggregate purchase price, \$2,810 (including cash paid at closing) was allocated to covenants not to compete.
-The excess of aggregate purchase price over the fair market values of the net assets acquired amounted to \$942 and has been recorded as an increase in goodwill.
+The excess of aggregate purchase price over the fair market values of the net tangible and identifiable intangible assets acquired amounted to \$942 and has been recorded as an increase in goodwill.
 The operating results of all acquisitions are included in the Company's consolidated results of operations from the dates of acquisition.

 During fiscal 2000, Inergy Propane acquired substantially all of the assets of Butane-Propane Gas Company of Tenn., Inc. of Tennessee (November 1999), and the Company acquired substantially all of the assets of Country Gas Company, Inc. (June 2000).
 These acquired retail companies are involved in the sale of propane to local customer bases throughout the United States.
 The acquisitions have been accounted for using the purchase method of accounting.
-The acquired companies were purchased in separate transactions for an aggregate purchase price, including acquisition costs, of \$18,632 in 2000.
-The consideration utilized in the 2000 acquisitions consisted of cash payments of \$9,600 funded by the issuance of long-term debt, Class A preferred interest issued to certain former owners of these companies totaling \$9,000 and the issuance of noncompete obligations in the amount of \$32.
+The acquired companies were purchased in separate transactions for an aggregate purchase price of \$19,787 including acquisition costs and \$1,155 in liabilities assumed.
+The consideration utilized in the fiscal 2000 acquisitions consisted of cash payments of \$9,600 funded by the issuance of long-term debt, redeemable Class A preferred interest issued to certain former owners of these companies totaling \$9,000 (see Note 7) and the issuance of noncompete obligations in the amount of \$32.
 Of the aggregate purchase price, \$102 (including cash paid at closing) was allocated to covenants not to compete.
-The excess of aggregate purchase prices over the fair market values of the net assets acquired amounted to \$9,094 and has been recorded as an increase in goodwill.
+The excess of aggregate purchase prices over the fair market values of the net tangible and identifiable intangible assets acquired, including \$3,500 allocated to customer accounts, amounted to \$5,594 and has been recorded as an increase in goodwill.
 The operating results of all acquisitions are included in the Company's consolidated results of operations from the dates of acquisition.

-During November 2000, the Company acquired substantially all the assets of Bear-Man Propane for \$520.
+During November 2000, the Company acquired substantially all the assets of Bear-Man Propane for \$520 in cash.